 Latent heat storage

-Latent heat is associated with the energy requited to convert a solid material in liquid, or a liquid material in gas.
-Energy is required for the phase transition of a material; this amount of energy required is higher than the amount of energy needed to increase the temperature of that material in one single phase.
+Latent heat is associated with the energy required to convert a solid material to liquid, or a liquid material to gas.
+A large amount of rnergy is required for the phase transition of the material over a narrow range of temperature;.
 This is why latent heat storage systems provide higher energy storage density when compared with conventional sensible heat storage systems; they require a smaller weight and volume of material for a given amount of energy.

 Furthermore, latent heat storage systems have the capacity to store heat at relatively constant temperature which is the phase change temperature of the material.
-This temperature interval represents an important criterion for the selection of the phase change material since the phase transition must occur within these limits [7].
+This temperature interval represents an important criterion for the selection of the phase change material since the phase transition must occur within limits useful for the application [7].

 Table 2-1 shows a comparison of energy storage densities from different methods.
 It shows that PCMs can store about 3 to 4 times more (in some cases even 15 times more [4]) heat per volume than the one stored as sensible heat in solids or liquids within a temperature interval of 20°C. On the other hand, we can see that chemical energy in gasoline shows a storage density about 100 times larger than that of PCM.
 Furthermore, table 2-1 also shows a comparison with the storage of electrical energy since currently a big part of the energy is delivered to the end user as electricity.
 In comparison with latent heat storage, batteries show smaller or comparable storage densities.